Frogger, anyone? Play the oldest Mac games in your browser

 If you were around in 1984, you remember what a big deal the launch of the Macintosh was and how the machine forever changed home computing.
-Its revolutionary graphical user interface was the first gaming experience for many, regardless of how rudimentary most of the games seem nowadays.
+Its graphical user interface was the first gaming experience for many, and it seemed revolutionary, regardless of how rudimentary most of the games seem nowadays.
 (I myself once had an Amiga 2000 with a screamin' 2MB of RAM, which at the time was really something).

 Now, the Internet Archive's very first collection of emulated Macintosh software lets you experience (or re-experience), all from your browser window, the days when a mouse navigating a small black-and-white screen was mind-boggling.